vuex-orm/vuex-orm/docs/model/accessors-and-mutators.md

 ## Defining Accessors

 To define an accessor, just create a getter or a method in the model.
-In this example, we'll define `fullName` getter and `prefix` method to the User model.
+In this example, we'll define `full_name` getter and `prefix` method to the User model.

 ```js
 class User extends Model {